aubreyrjones/parasol/LANGUAGE_README.md

     }

-Functions may be defined in pipelines with stage scope, in which case they close over the stage inputs, and are only callable from the stage in which they're defined (and *not* subsequent stages, like stage-scoped variables).
+Functions may be defined in pipelines with stage scope, in which case they close over the stage inputs, and are only callable from the stage in which they're defined (and, unlike stage-scoped variables, *not* subsequent stages).

     apipe {
       a[v_inPos]